Amtrak Railroad Anacostia Bridge: Wreck of the Crescent Limited

 Several people were injured while clearing the wreck and rebuilding the bridge.
-A dredge, several cranes, and a pile-driver were brought on to shore up the bridge and help remove debris and wreckage.
+A dredge, several cranes, and a pile driver were brought to shore up the bridge and help remove debris and wreckage.
 Two men were hurt on August 24 by debris and cranes attempting to lift the locomotive from the water.
 Two days later, a man was killed when a telephone pole on the bridge toppled onto him.
 The same day, the pile-driver fell into the river.
 Another worker was injured on August 27 after being hit by a boom.
 At least one wrongful-death lawsuit was filed.
 A temporary single-track span was erected on August 28, and traffic over the bridge resumed shortly thereafter.

 An inquest into the wreck was scheduled for August 30.
 The inquest determined that flooding caused by the hurricane had undermined the bridge's piers.
-There was concern that dredging of the river's bottom, which had been going on since the bridge was completed, may have cause the velocity of the river to speed up and helped undermine the bridge's foundation.
+There was concern that dredging of the river's bottom, which had been going on since the bridge was completed, may have caused the velocity of the river to speed up and helped undermine the bridge's foundation.
 But experts from the Interstate Commerce Commission ruled this out in November 1933.